madhurkedia/CXL-Enablement-with-QEMU-Based-Emulation/README.md

 ---

 ## Acknowledgements
-This project was developed as part of the **HPE CPP3 Program**, representing a collaborative effort in advanced systems research and CXL enablement.
+This project was developed as part of the **Hewlett Packard Enterprise (HPE) CPP3 Program**, representing a collaborative effort in advanced systems research and CXL enablement.

 ---